 Deciding whether to report a crime may be difficult.
 Making a report of intimate partner violence, sexual assault, or stalking to law enforcement is a decision left entirely up to the victim, and victims always have the right to decline to notify law enforcement.
-For those who want to notify law enforcement, the Title IX Office is available to assist with this notification.
-Making a report to the Title IX office means the victim can be advised of their rights, resources available on and off campus, and university accommodations, and can be made without contacting law enforcement.
+For those who want to notify law enforcement, Salt Lake City Police is the law enforcement agency with jurisdiction for on campus crime.
+The Title IX Office is available to assist with notification to law enforcement.
+Making a report to the Title IX office means the victim can be made aware of their rights, resources available on and off campus, and university accommodations, and can be made without contacting law enforcement.

-Crimes that occur either on or off campus should be reported to the police department of the city in which the incident took place.
-BYU does not include personally identifying information about victims, witnesses, and other necessary parties in publicly available record keeping, including the Annual Security Report.
-Crimes reported to a campus security authority can also be reported to law enforcement by the CSA confidentially at the victim's request.
-Law enforcement can help obtain orders of protection and restraining orders, and the Title IX Office can assist with "no contact" orders.
+Crimes occurring off campus should be reported to the police department of the city in which the incident took place.
+BYU does not include personally identifying information about victims, witnesses, and other necessary parties in publicly available record keeping, including BYU Salt Lake Center's crime log and the Annual Security Report.
+Crimes reported to a campus security authority can also be reported to law enforcement confidentially by the CSA at the victim's request.

-General information about the different types of court orders is available on the DC Courts website at www.dccourts. gov/services/domestic- violence-matters.
-Please note that BYU cannot represent individuals in legal proceedings; see titleix.byu.edu/ resources for legal resources and other information.
-Please see titleix.byu.edu/reporting for more information about university response to a report of sexual assault.
+Law enforcement can help obtain orders of protection and restraining orders, and the police victim advocate or the Title IX Office can assist with "no contact" orders.
+General information about the different types of court orders is available on the Utah Courts website at utcourts.gov/en/ self-help/categories/protect-order.html.
+Please note that BYU cannot represent individuals in legal proceedings; see titleix.byu.edu/resources for legal resources and other information.
+Please see titleix.byu.edu/ reporting for more information about university response to a report of Sexual Assault.